Uzlopak/blog/case.md

 In my opinion it is for the first iteration enough to handle streams.
 Because, lets be honest, in which cases do we actually need throttling?
 Were in the wild do we see throttled downloads?
 One-Click-Hosters and Video-Streaming-Platforms.
-They dont throttle the output of their usual rest api calls, but they throttle their file downloads.
+They dont throttle the output of their rest api calls, but they throttle their file downloads.
 We can assume, that devs, who want to throttle downloads, will use it for file downloads.

 So our scope regarding what to throttle got clear.

-### More Research: What is feature complete?
+### More Research: What is feature completeness?

-We know now, that throttling is possible and what type of requests we want to throttle, we have to take another round of research.
+We know now, that throttling is possible and what type of requests we want to throttle.
+But we have to take another round of research.
 Just because we maybe add a feature to throttle, doesnt mean that other devs will use it.
 Consumer of plugins have the expectation, that their use case is already covered or is possible to be realized with a reasonable amount of work.